chiyuzhang94/chiyuzhang94.github.io/_pages/about.md

 I obtained my M.Sc degree of Data Analytics at Clarkson University under the supervison of [Dr. Boris Jukic](https://www.clarkson.edu/people/boris-jukic), and received my Bachelor of Management Information System from [Xiamen University of Technology](http://english.xmut.edu.cn/) under the supervision of Dr. Yihui Qiu.

 # Publications:
+* Elmadany, A., Zhang, C., Abdul-Mageed, M., & Hashemi, A. (2020, May).
+Leveraging Affective Bidirectional Transformers for Offensive Language Detection.
+In Proceedings of the 4th Workshop on Open-Source Arabic Corpora and Processing Tools, with a Shared Task on Offensive Language Detection (pp. 102-108).

-* Abdul-Mageed, M., Zhang, C., Hashemi, A., & Nagoudi, E. M. B. (2019).
-AraNet: A Deep Learning Toolkit for Arabic Social Media. arXiv preprint arXiv:1912.13072.
+* Abdul-Mageed, M., Zhang, C., & Hashemi, A. (2020, May).
+AraNet: A Deep Learning Toolkit for Arabic Social Media.
+In Proceedings of the 4th Workshop on Open-Source Arabic Corpora and Processing Tools, with a Shared Task on Offensive Language Detection (pp. 16-23).

 * Abdul-Mageed, M., Zhang, C., Rajendran, A., Elmadany, A., Przystupa, M., & Ungar, L. (2019).
 Sentence-Level BERT and Multi-Task Learning of Age and Gender in Social Media. arXiv preprint arXiv:1911.00637.